PurpleBooth/purplebooth-co-uk-v2/content/post/I-is-for-Interface-Segregation-principle.md

 A common solution to this is to write a wrapper.
 This is a bad choice because you're violating the first of the SOLID principles: The Single Responsibility Principle.
 You now have a third party library that has a specific behavior, and you have your own code, that is supposed to present the same behavior.
 You have one behavior, twice within your system, rather than a single time.
 What's worse, is that the wrapper won't even be as functional as the original code, and you'll need to maintain it too!

 So how do we deal with the problem of third party interfaces changing, meaning we need to refactor potentially lots of code.
-That's simple, use a dependency management tool ([composer](https://getcomposer.org/) probably if you're a PHP-iean).
-This way we have essentially fixed the interface to a specific version, you don't limit the ability of your system to take full advantage of the functionality in the third party library, and you're not forced to add code that provides no new behavior.
+That's simple, use a dependency management tool ([composer](https://getcomposer.org/) if you're a PHP-iean).
+This way we have fixed the interface to a specific version, you don't limit the ability of your system to take full advantage of the functionality in the third party library, and you're not forced to add code that provides no new behavior.

 A simple idea.
 Frequently misunderstood.
 However, with a little insight it can lower the coupling between your services and classes that depend on them, allowing you to quickly make radical changes to how your services are implemented, in a way that has limited impact on classes that have dependencies on them.
 This means simpler and faster refactoring, and there's nothing I love more than a refactoring session that is done in half an hour rather than half a day.